Support-Ukraine-Love/web/refugee-source-export/Ukraine-Resources-Information-Working-Doc--Living-Doc.md

     * Medicine
     * Hotline
 * FAQ: [Migration From Ukraine](https://www.ukrainenow.org/faq#googtrans(uk%7Cen)) from [UkraineNow.org](https://www.ukrainenow.org/).
 (Eng & Ukr)
 * 🇺🇦 "The Ukrainian Ministry of Internal Affairs has resumed administrative services - issuance of foreign passports and rights."
 Go [here](https://t.co/rn1vME4bxH).
-(In Ukr)
+(Ukr)
 * "[This repository](https://github.com/billfitzgerald/embassy_data) contains a breakdown of embassies and consulates in and around Ukraine and neighboring countries, organized by Country."
 Created by [Bill Fitzgerald](https://twitter.com/funnymonkey)
 * [Federal Ministry for European and International Affairs](https://www.entwicklung.at/en/actors/federal-ministry-for-european-and-international-affairs): "Citizens of Ukraine holding a biometric passport do not need a short-stay visa in order to travel to [Schengen Zone countries](https://www.axa-schengen.com/en/countries-schengen-area), including to France.